GoogleChrome/web.dev/src/site/content/en/accessible/accessible-responsive-design/index.md

-In fact, just by designing responsively, we're meeting rule [1.4.4 of the WebAIM checklist](https://webaim.org/standards/wcag/checklist#sc1.4.4), which states that a page "...should be readable and functional when the text size is doubled."
+In fact, just by designing responsively, we're meeting rule [1.4.4 of the WebAIM checklist](https://webaim.org/standards/wcag/checklist#sc1.4.4), which states that a page "… should be readable and functional when the text size is doubled."

 Going over all of responsive design is outside the scope of this guide, but here are a few important takeaways that will benefit your responsive experience